rethinkdb/rethinkdb-rs/api/java/manipulating-databases/db_list.md

 # Description #

-List all database names in the system.
+List all database names in the cluster.
 The result is a list of strings.

 __Example:__ List all databases.